 Q. Do I need a building permit to build a gazebo?

-It depends on your jurisdiction and intended structure.
+It depends on your jurisdiction and the intended structure type and size.
 Temporary pop-up gazebos do not require a permit.
-Most permanent gazebos don’t require a permit either, but it is always a good idea to make sure it meets the requirements of your local township or homeowners association.
+Most permanent gazebos don’t require a permit either, but it is always a good idea to make sure yours meets the requirements of your local township or homeowners’ association.

 Q. How do I anchor my gazebo into the ground?

 Permanent gazebos can anchor to the ground or a concrete foundation, wooden deck, or other permanent flooring using screws, straps, bolts, or other anchoring systems.
 Pop-up gazebos often come with stakes to secure the posts into the ground.
 Many gazebos come with anchoring accessories.